KristjanESPERANTO/MMM-EasyPix/README.md

 ## How to use it multiple times

 - Simply make multiple entries in your config and name a different picture.

+## Looking for slideshow functionality?

+MMM-EasyPix is designed to display a single image and keep things simple.
+If you're looking for slideshow functionality with multiple images rotating automatically, search for these specialized modules on the [MagicMirror² module list](https://modules.magicmirror.builders/).
+E.g. **MMM-ImageSlideshow** or **MMM-ImagesPhotos** might be what you need.

 ## Example images